 Since 2002, NYCHA has experienced chronic underfunding from its main revenue source, the Department of Housing and Urban Development (HUD).
-As the Chart below illustrates, the Authority has been deprived a total of approximately \$714 million in operating subsidies in this time period due to HUD's reimbursement rates which have ranged between 83-98 percent during this period.
+As Chart 3 below illustrates, the Authority has been deprived a total of approximately \$714 million in operating subsidies over the last 10 years due to HUD's reimbursement rates which have ranged from 83 to 103 percent during this period.
+These reimbursement rates reflect the budgetary priorities of the Bush Administration and Congress during this period.
 Another major contributing factor to NYCHA's structural deficit is the underfunding of the six City and fifteen State developments which have not received full funding since 1998.
 The annual operating costs of the State developments are approximately \$60 million, while the City developments operating costs averages \$30 million.
-NYCHA's operating subsidy is only intended to fund the federal developments; however, since the City and State no longer provide funding for the non-federalized developments, the federal subsidy must be spread across all developments.
+NYCHA's operating subsidy is only intended to fund the federal developments; however, since the City and State no longer provide funding for the non-federalized developments, the federal subsidy must spread across all developments.
 This has resulted in an annual baseline funding gap of approximately \$90 million.
-The Authority has also been faced with the rising costs of non-discretionary expenses such as salaries, benefits, and utilities.
-Since Fiscal 2002, employee benefit costs have risen by approximately 73 percent, largely due to the increase in pension costs which have gone up by more than a \$100 million a year.
+The Authority has also faced rising costs of non-discretionary expenses such as salaries, benefits, and utilities.
+Since Fiscal 2002, employee benefit costs have risen by approximately 73 percent, largely due to the increase in pension costs which have gone up by more than \$100 million a year.
 In addition, utility costs have nearly doubled from \$268 million in 2002 to \$527 million in 2008.
 Overall, NYCHA's operating expenses have increased by 25 percent since Fiscal 2002 while HUD operating subsidies have only increased by 8.8 percent.
-The current implementation of the mixed-finance modernization plan is intended to address this structural deficit by funding the operating gap that existed within the City and State developments, although the Authority is still highly dependent on the budgetary actions of HUD and Congress.
+The current implementation of the mixed-finance modernization plan is intended to address this structural deficit by funding the operating gap that exists within the City and State developments, although the Authority is still highly dependent on the budgetary actions of HUD and Congress.